Optimized Supergeo Design: A Scalable Framework for Geographic Marketing Experiments: The Optimized Supergeo Design Methodology

 \subsection{A Two-Stage Heuristic for Scalable Design}

 Finding the optimal partition of $N$ geos into two balanced groups is computationally infeasible at scale.
-Our central insight is to avoid searching the entire space of possible partitions.
-Instead we first use a machine learning model to learn the underlying structure of the geographic data and identify a much smaller set of high-quality candidate supergeos.
-In the second stage we solve a now manageable optimisation problem to find the best final partition using only these candidates.
+Our key insight is to avoid searching the entire space of possible partitions.
+Instead we first use dimensionality reduction to project the high-dimensional covariate space into a low-dimensional embedding where clustering can efficiently identify natural groupings.
+In the second stage we solve a now manageable optimisation problem to find the best final partition using only these candidate supergeos.
 This two-stage approach transforms an intractable problem into a practical and scalable workflow.